Claremont Institute: Trump advocacy and connections

-The institute was an early defender of Donald Trump.
-The Daily Beast stated Claremont "arguably has done more than any other group to build a philosophical case for Trump’s brand of conservatism."
+The Claremont Institute was an early defender of Donald Trump.
+The Daily Beast stated Claremont "arguably has done more than any other group to build a philosophical case for Trump's brand of conservatism".

-In September 2016 the institute's Claremont Review of Books published Michael Anton's "The Flight 93 Election" editorial.
-The editorial, written under a pseudonym, compared the prospect of conservatives letting Trump lose to Hillary Clinton in the 2016 presidential election with passengers not charging the cockpit of the United Airlines aircraft hijacked by Al-Qaeda.
+In September 2016, the institute's Claremont Review of Books published Michael Anton's "The Flight 93 Election" editorial.
+Written under a pseudonym, it compared the prospect of conservatives letting Trump lose to Hillary Clinton in the 2016 presidential election with passengers not charging the cockpit of the United Airlines aircraft hijacked by Al-Qaeda in 2001.
 The article went viral and received widespread coverage across the political spectrum.
 Rush Limbaugh devoted a day of his radio series to reading the entire essay.
 Anton would go on to serve under President Trump as spokesman for the National Security Council, holding the position from 2017 to 2018.

 The institute became a significant player in the Trump administration, adding a Washington office and contributing ideas and personnel to the administration.
 In 2019, Trump awarded the Claremont Institute with a National Humanities Medal.
-In June 2020, former Claremont Institute president Michael Pack became head of the U.S. Agency for Global Media (USAGM) under Trump.
+In June 2020, former Claremont Institute president Michael Pack became head of the U.S. Agency for Global Media under Trump.

-During the 2020 COVID-19 pandemic, the institute received between $350,000 and $1 million in federally backed small business loans from Chain Bridge Bank as part of the Paycheck Protection Program.
+During the 2020 COVID-19 pandemic, the institute received between $350,000 and $1 million in federally backed small-business loans from Chain Bridge Bank as part of the Paycheck Protection Program.
 The institute stated this would allow it to retain 29 jobs.